 Time yourself, emails that don’t require a response or action from you, archive it immediately; emails that would take less than 1 minute response time, make an effort to respond immediately; and emails that would require some response or action and you can’t do it immediately, snooze it to a day and time when you will be able to handle it.

 Snoozing an email makes it vanish from your inbox and then reappear at a later date and time, thus decluttering and organizing your inbox.
 You can also snooze multiple messages at the same time.

 From your inbox, click the boxes to the left of any messages you want to include, then click the clock-shaped icon in the horizontal row of icons that appears at the top of the screen and select the day and time you want.

 The Nudging feature is another tool that could help you work smarter.
 Google uses proactive AI tools to help you manage your inbox by suggesting or "nudging" you to respond to an email that's been sitting in your inbox for a few days.

 It is displayed in bold text to catch your eye and give you a chance to respond to or clear emails you may have ignored.

-The new Gmail lets you send confidential messages; by allowing you recall messages after they have been sent and setting an expiry date/time for messages.
+The new Gmail lets you send confidential messages; by allowing you to recall messages after they have been sent and setting an expiry date/time for messages.
 It works by sending the recipient a link to the actual content, not the email itself.
 You should note that the recipient could circumvent this process by capturing and saving a screenshot.